waywardgeek/cardstream/README.md

 ### Next letter probabilities

-The following table shows how many 2-letter combinations occured in a sample of of 199,999,999.
+The following table shows how many 2-letter combinations occurred in a sample of of 199,999,999.
 The black ace repeating is the largest, with 318523 vs an average of 295,858, which is 7.7% higher than average.

 These probabilities could be used, for example, to verify that someone is using